 Solution: Complete the protected cycling network in Downtown

-Status: Glover Road and 208th Street Causeway cycling projects moving forward.
+Status: Glover Road and 208th Street Causeway cycling projects completed.
+The gap in the network between 203rd and Glover Road needs to be completed.

 Improving Parks and Increasing Green Space